RohanVerma1308/ComradeAnthem-USSRWave/README.md

 This project plays the Soviet Union National Anthem using an Arduino and a passive buzzer.
 A fun, beginner-friendly microcontroller project designed for educational, nostalgic, or entertainment purposes.
 All note frequencies are embedded directly within the code — no extra files required.

+## 🏛️ Why the Soviet Anthem?

+The Soviet Anthem is globally recognized for its grand, commanding sound.
+This project brings that historic tune to life with minimal electronics — blending nostalgia with hands-on learning.

+⚠️ Note: This is purely for educational and entertainment purposes — no political affiliations implied.

 ---

 ## 🚩 Features